[Lesson 10] << [Contents] >> [Lesson 12]

 Example 11.3: BMI Calculator

-A lot of people are obese now and it could affect their health seriously.
-Obesity has proven by the medical experts to be one of the main factors that bring many adverse medical problems, including the cardiovascular disease.
-If your BMI is more than 30, you are considered obese.
+In today’s world, many people are obese and it could affect their health seriously.
+In fact, obesity has proven by the medical experts to be one of the main factors that bring many adverse medical problems, including the cardiovascular disease.
+Based on scientific research, if your BMI is more than 30, you are considered obese.
 You can refer to the following range of BMI values for your weight status.

 Underweight = <18.5